lostechies/blog/_derickbailey/2014-02-20-how-i-work-around-the-require-problem-in-nodejs.md

 ---
 Anyone building a large enough app in NodeJS will tell you that it gets really really really frustrating to have 3 or more lines of this in every module you build:

-[gist id=9107152 file=1.js]
+{% gist 9107152 1.js %}

 It&#8217;s ugly.
 It&#8217;s hard to read.
 It&#8217;s hard to maintain.
 And when you need to refactor your file and folder structure, guess what you get to do to every one of these references?
 I spent a long time trying to find a way around this that was clean and elegant.
 There are no solutions that are both, at this point.
 So I picked the one that was the least ugly: modify the `NODE_PATH` environment variable to include a folder of my choosing.

 ## Modifying NODE_PATH

 I now have this entry in my .bashrc file:

-[gist id=9107152 file=2.sh]
+{% gist 9107152 2.sh %}

 Having this allows me to put any of my apps&#8217; modules in to a ./lib folder, relative to the location from which I run the node executable.
 In other words, if my folder structure looks like this (from [SignalLeaf](http://signalleaf.com)):

 <img src="http://lostechies.com/derickbailey/files/2014/02/NewImage2.png" alt="NewImage" width="100" border="0" />

 Then all of my commands to execute code need to be run from the `app/` folder.
 This ensures all of the modules I&#8217;ve built in to the `app/lib` folder will be found when I use simple require statements like this:

-[gist id=9107152 file=3.js]
+{% gist 9107152 3.js %}

 ## Deploy NODE_PATH To Heroku

 SignalLeaf, along with most of my other apps these days, is deployed to Heroku.
 In order to get the NODE_PATH to work on that setup, I have to use the `config:set` command from the Heroku toolbelt:

-[gist id=9107152 file=4.sh]
+{% gist 9107152 4.sh %}

 It&#8217;s a simple enough fix for Heroku and it ensures everything works when all commands are run from the root folder of the project.
 This means I have to set up my Procfile to do exactly that.
 Here&#8217;s what my Profile for the SignalLeaf web app looks like:

-[gist id=9107152 file=5]
+{% gist 9107152 5 %}

 Notice that the commands are run with `folder/file/path.js` parameters.
 I do this to ensure the node command is run from the root folder, allowing the `NODE_PATH` to work correctly.

 ## I Would Prefer First Class Support From NPM

 Ultimately, I would prefer first class support for local modules in NPM and package.json files.
 Right now, we can either specify a package that comes from NPMJS.org, or one that comes from a git repository.
 It would be optimal, in my opinion, to specify a relative folder path that points to my module.

-[gist id=9107152 file=6.json]
+{% gist 9107152 6.json %}

 With that in place, NPM / Node&#8217;s `require` statement should use this local path to find the module.
 Yes, I understand that there are some issues in making this happen.
 Like I said &#8211; it would be my preferred way of handling it.
 I didn&#8217;t say it would be easy.

 ## Yes, There Are Other Solutions